top of page

 4. Use a Template (So You Don’t Have to Guess What to Say)

-That’s why SeverEase offers lawyer-drafted templates to help you:
+SeverEase offers guidebooks, modules, and lawyer-drafted templates to help you:

 • Professionally respond to a severance offer

-You don’t need to sound like a lawyer — but you do need to sound composed, informed, and strategic.
+You don’t need to sound like a lawyer, but you should sound composed, informed, and strategic.
 Our templates help you get there.

 5. Be Prepared for a Bit of Pushback

 It’s normal for employers to respond with a “this is standard” line — but that doesn’t mean you’re wrong to ask for more.
-Remember: the first offer is rarely the best offer.
+Remember: the first offer is rarely the final or best offer.
+Many employers expect some back-and-forth when it comes to termination offers and often leave room in their initial offer to improve it by a few extra weeks.

 Final Thoughts: Advocate for Yourself, Without the Conflict